-At the age of 19 Eamonn became Ulster Television’s joint Sport and Farming Reporter – an interesting combination but something which signaled the variety that he has become known for ever since.
+At the age of 19, Eamonn became Ulster Television’s joint sport and farming reporter – an interesting combination but something which signalled the variety for which he has become known ever since.

-Credibility and versatility are what you get with Eamonn, now one of one of the most recognised faces and voices in British broadcasting.
+Credibility and versatility are what you get with Eamonn Holmes, now one of one of the most recognised faces and voices in British broadcasting.

 Eamonn won the Television, Radio & Industry Club’s award for Best Satellite and Digital TV Personality for three years running and has received honorary doctorates from Queens University Belfast and Staffordshire University.

-Father of four Eamonn is a News and Sports junkie and a passionate Manchester United fan but more than that, he has a great knowledge and love of Football, as well as several other sports.
-He divides his time between Belfast which is home, London where he Lives and works and Manchester, where he worships!
+Father of four, Eamonn is a news and sports junkie and a passionate Manchester United fan but more than that, he has a great knowledge and love of football, as well as several other sports.
+He divides his time between Belfast which is home, Surrey where he lives, London where he mostly works and Manchester, where he worships!

 Eamonn was awarded an OBE in the 2018 New Year’s Honours List for services to broadcasting.